Hans Ernst August Buchner: Biography

-He studied medicine in Munich and Leipzig, earning his MD from the University of Leipzig in 1874.
-Afterwards he served as a physician in the Bavarian Army.
-In 1880 he became a lecturer at the University of Munich, where in 1894 he succeeded Max von Pettenkofer (1818–1901) as professor and director of the institute of hygiene.
-At Munich, he was an associate of Max von Gruber (1853–1927).
+He studied medicine at the Ludwig-Maximilians-Universität München and Leipzig University, earning his MD from Leipzig University in 1874.
+Afterwards, he served as a physician in the Bavarian Army.
+In 1880, he became a lecturer at the Ludwig-Maximilians-Universität München, where in 1894 he succeeded Max von Pettenkofer (1818–1901) as professor and director of the institute of hygiene.
+At the Ludwig-Maximilians-Universität München, he was an associate of Max von Gruber (1853–1927).

-Hans Buchner was a pioneer in the field of immunology.
+Buchner was a pioneer in the field of immunology.
 He was the first to discover a substance in blood serum that was capable of destroying bacteria.
 He called the substance "alexin", which was later named "complement" by Paul Ehrlich (1854–1915).

-In 1888 he introduced the pyrogallic method for cultivation of anaerobic bacteria.
+In 1888, he introduced the pyrogallic method for cultivation of anaerobic bacteria.
 Along with Martin Hahn, he assisted his brother, Eduard Buchner, with the isolation of zymase.
 Their findings were published in a 1903 treatise titled "Die Zymasegärung" (Zymase fermentation).